odewahn/gpt-level-classifier/README.md

   </svg>
 ```

-NB: _You can pass `debug=true` in the query string to supress the call to OpenAI.
+NB: _You can pass `debug=true` in the query string to suppress the call to OpenAI.
 The level returned is always `intermediate`_.

 The `client` is a Chrome extension that runs on every page in the learning platform.
 Whenever it finds a card element title (i.e., a link with class `orm-Card-link`), it replaces it with an `<img>` tag that links to the SVG output of the classifier: